 Depending on their complexity, proteins are of two types simple and conjugated.
 Simple proteins are those which contain only polypeptide and no other things.
 For example, albumin, globulin, prolamin, etc. are some examples which contain polypeptide only while conjugated proteins contain polypeptides and some non-protein component called as a cofactor.
 Transferrin, hemoglobin, etc. are examples of this class.

-Among the conjugated proteins, there are many other sub-classes like glycoproteins, nucleoproteins, lipoproteins, heme proteins, etc. This classification is based on the type of non-protein parts (cofactors like NADP, ATP, Iron etc) attached with.
+Among the conjugated proteins, there are many other sub-classes like glycoproteins, nucleoproteins, lipoproteins, heme proteins, etc. This classification is based on the type of non-protein parts (cofactors like NADP, ATP, Iron, etc.) attached.
 As, for example, in glycoproteins, the non-protein part is glycomes (carbohydrate moiety), nucleoproteins are those which are associated with nucleic acids (histone proteins) similarly lipoproteins are those which carry lipids and fatty acids (chylomicrons, LDL, VLDL, and HDL).
-Heme proteins are those which contain heme as a prosthetic group and examples include hemoglobin, myoglobin, cytochrome etc.
+Heme proteins are those which contain heme as a prosthetic group and examples include hemoglobin, myoglobin, cytochrome, etc.

 |Based on Overall Shape|